MLOps-essi-upc/TAED2-clothing-reviews/modelcard.md

 ## Environmental Impact

-Our machine learning experiments were conducted on AWS in the "us-gov-west-1" region.
-This region has a carbon efficiency of 0.3 kgCO₂eq/kWh, representing the amount of carbon dioxide equivalent emissions per kilowatt-hour of electricity used.
+Our machine learning experiments were conducted using a private infrastructure, Kaggle, which has a carbon efficiency of 0.432 kgCO$_2$eq/kWh.
+A cumulative of 1 hours of computation was performed on hardware of type Tesla P100 (TDP of 250W).

-The total estimated carbon emissions from our machine learning computations amounted to 0.04 kgCO₂eq.
-Notably, 100% of these emissions were directly offset by our cloud provider, AWS.
-We are committed to mitigating the environmental impact of our research by participating in AWS's carbon offset programs.
+The total estimated carbon emissions from our machine learning computations amounted to 0.11 kgCO$_2$eqof which 0 percents were directly offset.

 The estimations were carried out using the [MachineLearning Impact calculator](https://mlco2.github.io/impact#compute), a tool that quantifies the environmental impact of machine learning computations.

-- **Hardware Type:** Intel Xeon E5-2699 (AWS EC2 t2.micro)
+- **Hardware Type:** Tesla P100 (Kaggle T100)
 - **Hours Used:** 1 hour
-- **Cloud Provider:** Amazon Web Services (AWS)
-- **Compute Region:** us-gov-west-1
+- **Compute Region:** Catalonia, Europe
-- **Carbon Emitted:** 0.04 kgCO₂eq
+- **Carbon Emitted:** 0.11 kgCO₂eq

 This section provides a clear overview of the environmental considerations and actions taken to offset carbon emissions associated with our machine learning experiments.